 Get Explosion-Proof or Redundant Containers to Protect Your Computer Materials

-One way to protect the materials used for computer processors and chips is by keeping and transporting them in an explosion-proof reefer containers (when needed for certain chemicals) or using redundant container systems (which have a back-up refrigeration unit to ensure proper temperature maintenance).
+One way to protect the materials used for computer processors and chips is by keeping and transporting them in an explosion-proof reefer container (when needed for certain chemicals) or using redundant container systems (which have a back-up refrigeration unit to ensure proper temperature maintenance).
 Single and redundant systems are also available for bulk liquid chemical shipments (known as tank containers).

 With substantial amounts of materials needed to meet the growing demand for computers and similar electronic devices, you cannot take chances with damage occurring to the materials used.
 For more information about our products, such as our container cooling units, tank containers, freezer shipping containers, and pharmaceutical containers, talk to one of our specialists at Klinge Corporation or contact us for a quote.